 As with many Arkansas streams, the surrounding land areas of the Ouachita River basin are ideal for most outdoor recreational activities including horseback riding, mountain biking, road biking, hiking, backpacking, hunting, fishing, rock climbing, nature photography, ATV treks and other activities that let you sample the scenic, natural beauty of Arkansas.
 Most of the area is rugged and undeveloped, with few signs of civilization to interrupt the attraction to "The Natural State" of Arkansas.

-With abundant US Forest Service camps (9 in the area above Lake Ouachita) and several commercial camps on the lower 23 miles, river trips can be made for 1 to 5 days or more.
+With abundant US Forest Service access points and/or campgrounds (7 in the area above Lake Ouachita) and several commercial camps on the lower 23 miles, river trips can be made for 1 to 5 days or more.
 The Ouachita River is a photographer's paradise.
 For the most part the Ouachita is a river that is safe for all able-bodied paddlers, but some dangers can arise after significant rains, when crooked, narrow rock channels flowing through rocky ledges and rocky terrain begin to fill.
 The REAL "danger" is getting there and finding the water too low to paddle, especially in mid-summer.

 Several companies provide canoe rentals, shuttles and river guiding as well as offering tent camping, cabin rentals, supplies, fishing tackle and bait and other things necessary for a great trip downriver.
 Most liveries are open year around for camping and canoeing, and many of them cater to those seeking recreational activities off the river in addition to paddling.